Five things to consider if you’re Jewish and facing the college search

 1. Organized Jewish community on campus

 It may be important to you to have an active Jewish community on campus that offers a space to celebrate Shabbat and holidays.
-Many campuses have such a community, and some campuses don’t.
+Many campuses have such a community, and some don’t.

 2. Relationships to Israel within the Jewish community

-At some campuses, students have created Jewish communities that better align with their political values.
+At some colleges, students have created Jewish communities that better align with their political values.
 These are grassroots communities created and led by students.
 JGAF at Clark University and Alt-J at Tufts University are two examples.
 They are part of a broader network of like-minded organizations.
 If this sort of community seems like a good fit for you, it is something to look for when you research schools.

 3. Size of the Jewish community on campus